 - Rambo also bids the juvenile "69" and predictably bombs that round of One-Bid.
 He later wins his way onstage and is the only person that day to win something out of a pricing game, $11,000 on two of three chips of Plinko (one fell in the $0 slot) and does a ton of stage parkour that gets Drew doubling over in laughter.
-This is then followed by another contestant getting the second Grand Championship in a row since the previous show (26th)!
+This is then followed by another contestant becoming the second Double Showcase Winner in a row since the previous show (26th)!

 - Another contestant is named "George Brown".
 No guesses on who George Gray is rooting for!

 - February 19, 2018: It's Big Money Week and Drew cracks a remark so stupid about a contestant's custom T-shirt that he can't stop laughing.(Sharon's shirt reads, "ALL THIS CAN BE YOURS IF YOU PICK ME TO COME ON DOWN!")Drew: Usually, the shirts say, "All this can be yours if the Price is Right."
 Sharon didn't want to lower herself.
 Sharon has standards. (collapses into laughter)